 Getting Started Using Progressive Enhancement

 However you choose to build your website, the main principle to consider is accessibility.
-After all, what good is a website if people can’t use it?
-So when building your website, ensure that your content is accessible without CSS or Javascript, is HTML accessible, and follows the best guidelines for website accessibility.
+After all, what good is a website if people can't use it?
+So, when building your website, make sure that progressive enhancement isn't an afterthought — it's what guarantees all visitors will have a favorable experience with your site.